Cuprate/old_book/src/cuprate/database/monerod/types.md

 ## Database structures and types

 Tables in monerod store data as data structures or types.
 Some are defined in `blockchain_db.h` other in `db_lmdb.h` and `db_lmdb.cpp`.
-This chapter try to bring details on each data structures purpose.
+This chapter try to bring details on each data structures and purpose.

 Notes:
 - `#pragma pack()` is used to gain place in memory.
 See [this StackOverflow answer](http://stackoverflow.com/questions/3318410/ddg#3318475) for explanation.